fbpx

 The law states that you must always exit a roundabout in the right-hand outer-most lane.
 If you drive in the inner lane beside a car in the outer lane, bear in mind that the car to your right has the right of way and may continue all the way around the roundabout.

-Our advice is to stay in the right-hand lane when using a roundabout, use roundabouts with great care and at low speed, use your left-turn indicator as a courtesy to other road users when turning left, and always be ready to stop your vehicle if you encounter a driver who is not as familiar with the rules of the road here.
+Best advice is to stay in the right-hand lane when using a roundabout, use roundabouts with great care and at low speed, use your left-turn indicator as a courtesy to other road users when turning left, and always be ready to stop your vehicle if you encounter a driver who is not as familiar with the rules of the road here.

 Looking for holiday ideas and travel inspiration?
 Find out more about our favourite recommended things to do on the Orihuela Costa or join the La Zenia community Facebook group and find out what's going on in the local area.